 Inspecting the windows

-To inspect properly, Cupery recommends at least a 500 candlepower light.
+To inspect properly, Cupery recommends at least a 500,000 candlepower light.
 Shine it at the window from every direction; up, down, sideways, forward, and upside down.
 You want the cracks or damage to reflect back to you.
-Ultrasonic equipment is also a necessary part of the inspection.
+Ultrasonic equipment is also a necessary part of the inspection of any window.
 You should make an ultrasound inspection of the window before making any repairs.
 This is to verify that there is enough material to make the repair.
 Then, inspect again after repairs to ensure windows are above minimum thickness.
 Cupery suggests that all aircraft windows are subjected to stresses that affect the weak point in the windows.
 Mounting bolt holes is an example.

 Bolt hole cracks

 Bolt holes are problematic.
 Cracks can occur from aircraft stresses and overtorquing mounting hardware.
-To adequately inspect bolt holes on the edge of the windshield, use a prism.
-The prism bends the light and allows you to view any damage on the edge of the windshield or around bolt holes.
+To adequately inspect bolt holes on the edge of the windshield, it is necessary to use a prism.
+The prism bends the light and allows you to view any damage on the edge of the windshield or around bolt holes that you otherwise could not have seen.
 Clean the window well before using the prism or dirt particles will scratch your prism and window.
 Hold the prism tightly against the outside of the windshield and use glycol as a coupling agent.

 Shelling is the in-plane cracking of the acrylic panel that reflects back at you like the inside of an oyster shell when you shine light directly onto it.
 Typically this damage will be evident around bolt holes and in the outer radius areas of the windows.
 It may be caused by razor cuts, stress risers on the radius, or overtorquing bolts during installation and is referred to as scaling.
-It can cause structural failure and the window is usually removed from service.
+This is a condition that can cause structural failure and the window is usually removed from service.

 Debonding is a separation of two or more surfaces that have been bonded together through the use of specific bonding materials.
 This problem is noticed when moist air bypasses the desiccant system and fogging occurs.
 Once debonding begins, it quickly gets worse.
 Moisture builds in the bottom of the window and between the panels.
 As the aircraft goes to altitude, this moisture freezes and spreads the panes even further apart causing additional debonding.
 This is not a structural problem and is repairable; however, moisture can cause corrosion.